nuxt-hub/core/docs/content/docs/2.features/database.md

 This method can have poorer performance (prepared statements can be reused in some cases) and, more importantly, is less safe.
 Only use this method for maintenance and one-shot tasks (for example, migration jobs).
 ::

-## Working with JSON
+### Working with JSON

-Cloudflare D1 supports querying and parsing JSON data.
+`hubDatabase()` supports querying and parsing JSON data.
 This can improve performance by reducing the number of round trips to your database.
 Instead of querying a JSON column, extracting the data you need, and using that data to make another query, you can do all of this work in a single query by using JSON functions.

 JSON columns are stored as `TEXT` columns in your database.